TDK74/SLMs_on_laptop/README.md

-# SLMs_on_laptop
+# SLMs on laptop
-Run Small Language Models (Gemma2 2b, Llama 3.1 8b, Mistral 7B, phi3.5 3.8b, Qwen2.5 0.5b) on a laptop.
+Run Small Language Models (Gemma2 2b, Llama 3.1 8b, Mistral 7B, phi3.5 3.8b, Qwen2.5 0.5b) on laptop.

 * Based on the guide from this site: